 Privacy Notice

 This Privacy Notice is designed to help you understand how and why the York and North Yorkshire Growth Hub processes your personal data.
-This notice should be read in conjunction with York and North Yorkshire Combined Authority’s (YNYCA) Corporate Privacy Notice.
+This notice should be read in conjunction with York and North Yorkshire Combined Authority’s (YNYCA) Corporate Privacy Notice, and any supplementary privacy notices for specific services or functions, such as the Equity Platform Privacy Notice.

 Who are we?